A Homeowner’s Guide to Planning and Building an ADU in Los Angeles

-Building an Accessory Dwelling Unit (ADU) can be a fantastic way to maximize your property space, generate additional income, or provide a private living area for family members.
-However, embarking on an ADU construction project involves careful planning and adherence to various regulations.
+Building an ADU can be a fantastic way to maximize your property space, generate additional income, or provide a private living area for family members.
+However, embarking on an ADU build involves careful planning and adherence to various regulations.
 Whether you’re a homeowner in Los Angeles looking to add an attached or detached ADU, or considering a garage conversion, these tips will help guide you through the process and ensure a successful outcome.
-From understanding local building codes to selecting the right contractor, we’ve got you covered!
+From understanding local building codes to selecting the right contractor for your ADU, we’ve got you covered!

 Decide Between Detached and Attached ADUs

-When planning your ADU construction, consider whether a detached or attached ADU best suits your needs.
+When planning an ADU, consider whether a detached or attached ADU best suits your needs.
 An attached ADU offers cost-effectiveness by sharing walls and utilities with the main house, making it easier to integrate with the existing structure and often simplifying the permitting process.
 This option is ideal if you want to keep your family close and reduce construction costs.
 However, it may have limitations in space and privacy due to its proximity to the main residence.

 Budget Wisely